DaronJS/210_javascript-computational_thinking/javascript_notes.md

 ```

 ## The 'for' loop
 This is the most common looping structure in Javascript.
 It lets you combine three key elements of a loop: setting the initial state, evaluating a condition, and making some type of change before re-evaluation the condition.
-All three elements appear as a singel statement.
+All three elements appear as a single statement.

 syntax:
 ```